 I’ve just had breakfast on Christmas morning, some poached eggs with mushrooms on toast, and opened the few presents I’ve got (though more than last year), and Christmas carols are playing.
 Soon enough Rigby and I will go for a walk down by the beach, which might become a tradition.
 He received his gift this morning too and happily gobbled it up, but I don’t think he has much idea about Christmas.

-Listening to the carols this morning there was one that I stopped to listen to closely.
+Listening to the carols this morning, there was one that I stopped to listen to closely.
 Carols are so familiar as to be muzak, and it’s rare even as we mouth along with the lyrics that we really listen.
 Most of the lyrics are idealised, good-natured, but hardly intimate.
 An exception is Have Yourself a Merry Little Christmas – at least to me.
-Perhaps it’s the times, but I listen to the lyrics and they’re something I want to believe in, and therefore become more personal for me.
+Perhaps it’s the times, but I listen to the lyrics, and they’re something I want to believe in, and therefore become more personal for me.
 It’s a quieter, less exuberant song, smaller in scale and therefore more earthly.
-I have a very good version of it by Nora Sagal.
+I have an excellent version of it by Nora Sagal.

 Otherwise, I like Carol of the Bells, purely for the melodic purity of it.
 There’s a lot of good versions of this, but the a capella version I have by Pentatonix is hard to top.

 That’s my Christmas.
 How’s yours?
 Hope it brings you wisdom, compassion and joy.